-\Please note: Financial Aid Probation and Suspension are separate from ACADEMIC probation and suspension.\
+Please note: Financial Aid Probation and Suspension are separate from ACADEMIC probation and suspension.

-POLICY ON RETURN OF TITLE IV-HIGHER EDUCATION ACT (HEA) FUNDS
+POLICY ON RETURN OF TITLE IV-HIGHER EDUCATION ACT (HEA) FUNDS purposes only.

-When students apply for financial aid, they sign a statement that they will use the funds for educational purposes only.
 Therefore, if a student withdraws before completing the academic program, a portion of the financial aid funds received may have to be returned.
 East Arkansas Community College will calculate the amount of financial aid to be returned to the Title IV, HEA Federal fund programs according to the following policy.
 This policy applies to students who withdraw officially, unofficially, fail to return from a leave of absence, or are dismissed from enrollment at East Arkansas Community College.
 It is separate and distinct from the East Arkansas Community College refund policy.
 (Refer to EACC refund policy)